sdziallas/comp55/docs/labs/13-Refact.md

 *If you see a lot of code that looks similar in each branch of an if/else statement, take the necessary steps so that it is not repeated.*

-The easiest way to deal with this is when the code looks exactly the same in both sections:
+The easiest way to deal with this is when the code looks the same in both sections:

 | 😱 | ❤️ |
 |:---|:---|